unicode-org/icu/docs/userguide/transforms/bidi.md

 The predominant direction is called the global orientation.

 Languages involving bidirectional text are used mainly in the Middle East.
-They include Arabic, Urdu, Farsi, Hebrew, and Yiddish.
+They include Arabic, Urdu, Persian, Hebrew, and Yiddish.

 In such a language, the general flow of text proceeds horizontally from right to left, but numbers are written from left to right, the same way as they are